norkunas/youtube-dl-php/README.md

 - `YoutubeDl\FileStore\RandomFileStore` - this store is used by default to download to random subdirectory of temporary dir which can be provided as a first argument, which defaults to `sys_get_tmp_dir()`.
-- `YoutubeDl\FileStore\StaticFileStore` - this store can be used to always download to a static directory.
-Also it is used fo tests.
+- `YoutubeDl\FileStore\StaticFileStore` - this store can be utilized to consistently download to a static registry.
+Likewise it is utilized fo tests.

 ### Custom FileStore